-The derivative-related income and expenditure are also key drivers for the bank's high cost-to-income ratio of 81.2% for the half year that ended September 2020, overstating the bank's underlying cost base, which are more in line with the bank's reported cost-to-income ratio of 56%.
+The derivative-related income and expenditure are also key drivers for the bank's high cost-to-income ratio of 81.1% for the fiscal year that ended December 2020, overstating the bank's underlying cost base, which are more in line with the bank's reported cost-to-income ratio of 56%.

-For the fiscal year 2019-20, which ended in March 2020, extraordinary effects such as the cancellation of silent participations and write-ups of participations caused net costs of €120 million, with another restructuring charge of €21 million booked as of March 2020.
-Going forward, extraordinary effects should remain substantially below levels in the past, as the bank has finalized the adjustments to its business model.
+For fiscal 2019-20, extraordinary effects such as the cancellation of silent participations and write-ups of participations caused net costs of $\in$ 120 million, with another restructuring charge of $\in$ 21 million booked as of March 2020.
+Extraordinary effects are likely to remain substantially below levels in the past because the bank has finalised the adjustments to its business model.